-So what is the right thing to do when it comes to befriending clients on social channels?
-Friend, or not friend?
+So what is the right thing to do when it comes to befriending clients on social channels; Friend, or not friend?

-Whether to friend business colleagues and clients on social networks must be an intensely personal decision.
-It’s just like being seen in your swimwear….be that bikini or boardshorts.
+Whether to “friend” business colleagues and clients on social networks must be an intensely personal decision, and there are 2 serious considerations:

 Do they really want you making inane or jolly-happy-chappy comments on everything they post?